-Once you begin to eat your edibles, it is advisable not to mix it with alcohol.
+Once you begin to eat your edibles, it is advisable not to mix them with alcohol.
 Rather, eat a meal beforehand as this may help to keep you calm.
-Furthermore, practice caution when eating edibles and try to only consume it in low doses.
-In the case that you feel that you may have eaten too much, try not to panic, have a glass of water and take a nap.
+Furthermore, practice caution when eating edibles and try to only consume them in low doses.
+In the case that you feel that you may have eaten too much, try not to panic, have a glass of water, and take a nap.
 You can also opt for a cold shower as this will help to calm you down.

 The bottom line

-Consumers, retailers and even the FDA are not completely clear on every aspect of the plant.
-That said, it’s important that you always do your research before committing to anything cannabis-based, especially edibles.
+Consumers, retailers, and even the FDA are not completely clear on every aspect of the plant.
+That said, it’s important that you always do your research before committing to anything cannabis-based, especially edible.